rexfilius/tea/README.md

 - **User Login:** Users can log in to receive a JWT access token for subsequent API calls.
 - **Role-Based Security:** Admin and user roles are implemented to restrict access to specific endpoints.

-### Blog Post Management
+### Post Management
-- **Endpoints:**
 - Create a post
 - Get a single post
 - Get all posts
 - Update a post
 - Delete a post
 - Get all posts under a ctegory

 ### Comment Management
-- **Endpoints:**
 - Create a comment
 - Get a single comment
 - Get all comments
 - Update a comment
 - Delete a comment

 ### Category Management
-- **Endpoints:**
 - Create a category (admin only)
 - Get a single category
 - Get all categories
 - Update a category (admin only)
 - Delete a category (admin only)

 ### Entity Relationships
 - A category can have many posts.